-Christians viewed as engaging in proselytism especially are targeted, for fear that they will cause Uzbeks to leave Islam for Christianity.
-Ethnic Uzbeks who leave Islam for Christianity are seen as cultural or religious traitors and often experience hostility from family and community, including ostracism or beatings.
+Christians viewed as engaging in proselytism are targeted for fear that they will cause Uzbeks to leave Islam for Christianity.
+Ethnic Uzbeks who become Christians are seen as cultural or religious traitors and often experience hostility from family and community, including ostracism or beatings.

 Persecution is especially intense in Karakalpakstan, an autonomous republic that occupies the northwestern end of Uzbekistan.
 In its capital, Nukus, the church is experiencing unprecedented growth, with several thousand people becoming Christians in recent years.
 The government shut every non-Orthodox church, so almost all growth is through underground house churches, and evangelical Protestant students have been expelled from university.
 In 2019, however, the first church was able to register in Karakalpakstan.